How to initialize LXD¶

 You can create additional bridges and assign them to instances later.

-- Storage pools (see About storage pools, volumes and buckets and Storage drivers)
+- Storage pools (see Storage pools, volumes, and buckets and Storage drivers)

 Instances (and other data) are stored in storage pools.